stats60/stats60.github.io/project/index.md

 ## Project Proposal (20%)

 For the project proposal, submit a 1-2 paragraph description of your final project.
 You should provide details on the problem you wish to explore, any datasets that you will use, and potential visualizations.
 The proposal is a way for me to make sure that you have enough structure and data to complete the project.
+To get full credit, you should ensure that:
+- The question is clearly stated
+- The motivation for the question is clearly explained
+- It is clear where the data came from and how it was obtained
+- The variables in the data are correctly identified
+- The planned cleaning and data wrangling process is clearly explained and it is appropriate
+- There are at least two limitations explained and these limitations are logical.

-The project proposal should be submitted as a text file (any format will do).
+The project proposal should be submitted as a pdf file on Gradescope.

 In implementing your final project, you should try to stick as closely to your proposal as possible.
 If you are unable to do so, please provide a paragraph in your final project to explain the deviations from the proposal.